frobinet/ros_gmsl_driver/README.md

 A ROS driver for GMSL cameras on [Drive PX platform](https://www.nvidia.com/en-us/self-driving-cars/drive-platform/)

 ## Performance
-* JPEG images compresion: +7 cameras @ 30FPS with 4MB/s each camera of network bandwith usage.
+* JPEG images compression: tested with 7 cameras giving 30FPS with 4MB/s each camera of network bandwith usage.
 This is ideal for loging JPEGs on a separate computer on same network as Drive PX
-* Raw images 1920x1208px: 4 cameras @ ~15FPS on same Tegra as driver
+* Raw images 1920x1208px: tested with 4 cameras giving ~15FPS on same Tegra as driver
+* Raw images 1920x1208px rectified with [image_proc_tegra](https://github.com/DavidTorresOcana/image_proc_tegra) on same Tegra as driver: tested with 2 cameras giving ~15FPS on same Tegra as driver

 ## Getting Started